Best Freeze-Dried Food for Backpacking [2023 Edition]

 All Backpacker’s Pantry basic entrée packets serve two people and come in a mylar serving pouch with Ziploc tops.
 These two-person meals require 2 ¼ cups of hot water and between 15 to 20 minutes to cook through.
 For those traveling in larger groups, Backpacker’s Pantry has many larger packets and canisters that can feed anywhere between four to 18 people.

 As for flavors, Backpacker’s Pantry has one of the most extensive catalogs.
-Just to give you a sense of Backpacker’s Pantry’s diversity, here are a few popular items: Cajun rice with chicken, coconut curry with beef, Jamaican jerk rice with chicken, freeze-dried vegetables, and pesto salmon with pasta.
-Backpacker’s Pantry pad thai is a team favorite here at MOC!
+Just to give you a sense of Backpacker’s Pantry’s diversity, here are a few of the best backpackers pantry meals: Cajun rice with chicken, coconut curry with beef, Jamaican jerk rice with chicken, freeze dried veggies, and pesto salmon with pasta.
+Backpacker’s Pantry pad thai is a team favorite here at My Open Country!

 In addition to entrées, Backpacker’s Pantry has plenty of small snacks, desserts, breakfasts, and side dishes available for purchase.
 Some of the top items in these categories include dark chocolate cheesecake, garlic mashed potatoes, Indian rice pudding, and organic olive oil.